vineethvijay7/spring-boot-observability/README.md

 # Java spring boot app with OpenTelemetry (OTEL) and Grafana stack

-To run OpenTelemetry (OTEL) collector for  local and also one to send logs to Context for a Java (Spring Boot) application.
+To run OpenTelemetry (OTEL) collector to send observability data from a Java spring boot app to Grafana stack.

 Check [Spring Boot app/](app/) directory for more details on the demo app.